 Whether you like it or not, it’s important to prepare yourself for special occasions.
 From oxfords to brogues and Derbys to monk straps, dress shoes come in many shapes and styles.
 When you’re building a closet of basic essentials, we recommend staying close to home.
 Once you build the foundation of your closet with these classics, you then can venture out into more.

 Read more: The Best Dress Shoes for Men

 Nisolo Travel Derby

-The best part of these ethically made shoes from Nisolo isn’t the fact that they are collapsible and less than one pound per half pair.
+The best part of these ethically-made shoes from Nisolo isn’t the fact that they are collapsible and less than 1 pound per half-pair.
 It’s the fact that they have a “zero-break in” soft leather upper.
 Yes, you read that right.
-These dress shoes have a cushioned insole, bringing you maximum comfort at first wear.
+These dress shoes have a cushioned insole, bringing you maximum comfort from your first wear.